spearb0lt/Cervical-Cancer-Detection-implementing-FL-using-Pap-Smear-Dataset/README.md

 This paper presents the Federated Dropout (FedDrop) method to address both computation and communication challenges in Federated Learning (FL), especially on resource-constrained devices.
 The method is based on dropout, which randomly deactivates neurons in a neural network to reduce model size.
 FedDrop adapts dropout rates per device, creating submodels of different sizes that match device capabilities.
 In each round, the server generates several subnets with distinct dropout rates.
 Each subnet is assigned to a device, which trains and uploads the updated submodel.
 The server aggregates the results from all devices, updating the global model.
-This adaptive dropout approach helps reduce resource demands while maintaining model accuracy, addressing the overfitting issues typical in uniform dropout​
+This adaptive dropout approach helps reduce resource demands while maintaining model accuracy, addressing the overfitting issues typical in uniform dropout​.
 ## 2. FedAvg_PSI
 This folder contains the notebook file for the implementation of the following paper **Communication-Efficient Learning of Deep Networks from Decentralized Data** (*https://arxiv.org/pdf/1602.05629*)

 This foundational work in federated learning introduces FedAvg, a method to train a global model across decentralized data by allowing devices to compute updates locally.
 FedAvg combines local stochastic gradient descent on client devices with periodic aggregation at a central server.
 The clients perform several rounds of local updates and send only the model updates (not raw data) to the server.
 By averaging these local updates, the server updates the global model.
-FedAvg is effective in handling non-IID data distributions across devices, reducing communication requirements significantly compared to synchronous gradient descent, which demands more frequent updates​
+FedAvg is effective in handling non-IID data distributions across devices, reducing communication requirements significantly compared to synchronous gradient descent, which demands more frequent updates​..
 <!---Methodology Overview
 1. Federated Learning Framework
 The authors define Federated Learning as a decentralized approach where: